Revised August, 2016

 Any individual involved with the sale or consignment of alcoholic beverages to a minor is engaged in illegal activity and appropriate disciplinary action will be taken.
 If non-Kent State University students under the age of 18 are found consuming or in possession of alcohol in the residence hall, the Kent State University Police Department will be notified.

 The Department of Residence Services believes that parents play an important role in their students’ success at Kent State University.
 Therefore, parents of residence hall students under the age of 21 will be notified by a written letter if their student has been found in violation of the residence hall alcohol policies.
 It is the department’s hope that parents will help their students reflect on, and evaluate the consequences of their behavior, as well as encourage the student to choose different behaviors in future situations.

-The illegal possession, sale, production, or use of any drug paraphernalia or drugs (including marijuana) or contribution to such use by others is in strict violation of university rules and state and federal laws.
+The illegal possession, production, sale, contribution, or use of any drugs (including marijuana), paraphernalia, or controlled substance including chemicals is in strict violation of university rules and state and federal laws.